nixxo/rust-lang-book-it/src/ch18-03-oo-design-patterns.md

 We then call the `unwrap` method, which we know will never panic because we know the methods on `Post` ensure that `state` will always contain a `Some` value when those methods are done.
-This is one of the cases we talked about in [“Cases in Which You Have More Information Than the Compiler”][more-info-than-rustc]<!-- ignore --> in Chapter 9 when we know that a `None` value is never possible, even though the compiler isn’t able to understand that.
+This is one of the cases we talked about in [“Quando Si Hanno Più Informazioni Del Compilatore”][more-info-than-rustc]<!-- ignore --> in Chapter 9 when we know that a `None` value is never possible, even though the compiler isn’t able to understand that.